-The third new PVR slate for 2003 was the DISH PVR 721, which will offer 90 hours of program storage capacity, Interactive functions, and USB port for connection to an optional Lexmark printer or CD-burner.
+The third new PVR slated for 2003 is the DISH PVR 721, which will offer 90 hours of program storage capacity, Interactive functions, and USB port for connection to an optional Lexmark printer or CD-burner.
 The hard drive can be tapped to store digital photo and music files.

 The RCA DRD435RH will be the new entry piece, featuring a three-day program guide.
 The DRD455RH adds an optical Dolby Digital output and a seven-day program guide, and the DRD485RH adds to that a coaxial Dolby Digital output and component video output.
 Prices will be announced later.

 RCA also unveiled its second-generation HDTV set-top IRD, the DRC-200.
 The unit will receive all ATSC broadcast signals and DirecTV standard and high-definition programming.
 Pictures can be displayed in the following user-selectable DTV formats: 480i, 480p, 720p and 1080i.
-Outputs including DVI-HDTV, HD component video and RGB via a 15-pin D-sub connector, and optical Dolby Digital output.
-It will carry a $699 suggested retail price when it ships later this year.
+The suggested retail is $699.

-Sony, which had a low-key presence in the O'Rourke Brothers Distributing booth, announced its new SAT-HD200 ATSC/DirecTV HDTV capable receiver.
-The unit will display the 480i, 480p, 720p and 1080i DTV formats, and will include both HD component video and DVI-HDTV interfaces.
-It will ship in September at a $900 suggested retail price.
+Sony, which had a low-key presence in the O’Rourke Brothers Distributing booth, announced its new SAT-HD200 ATSC/DirecTV HDTV capable receiver.
+The unit will display the 480i, 480p, 720p and 1080i DTV formats and will ship in September at a $900 suggested retail price.